+Flash ROM

-Flash ROM.
-A non-volatile memory device that retains its data even when power is removed.
+non-volatile memory device that retains its data even when power is removed.
 This device is similar to EPROM, but unlike EPROM which can be erased only using an ultra-violet light, flash ROM can be electrically erased.
 Flash ROM is normally used for system BIOS, which initiates hardware devices and sets up necessary parameters for the OS.
-Since the flash ROM contents can be modified, you can update the BIOS by yourself.
+Since the flash ROM contents can be modified, users can easily update the BIOS..

-IDE (Integrated Drive Electronics).
+IDE (Integrated Drive Electronics)

 IDE devices integrate the drive control circuitry directly on the drive itself, eliminating the need for a separate adapter card (in the case for SCSI devices).
-UltraDMA/100/6633 IDE devices can achieve up to 100MB/sec transfers.
+UltraDMA/33 IDE devices can achieve up to 33MB/Sec transfer.